EBI-Metagenomics/mobilome-annotation-pipeline/README.md

 <a name="in"></a>
 ## Inputs

-To run MoMofy on multiple samples, create a directory per sample and launch the tool from the sample directory.
+To run the Mobilome Annotation Pipeline on multiple samples, create a directory per sample and launch the tool from the sample directory.
 The only mandatory input is the (meta)genomic assembly file in fasta format (uncompress).

 Basic run: